groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Microsoft Excel Macro-Enabled Template (.xltm) represents files that are generated by Microsoft Excel as Macro-enabled template files.
-XLTM files are similar to XLTX in structure other than that the later doesn't support creating template files with macros.
+Represents a Microsoft Excel Macro-Enabled Template (.xltm), which represents files generated by Microsoft Excel as Macro-enabled template files.
+XLTM files are similar to XLTX in structure except that the latter doesn't support creating template files with macros.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/spreadsheet/xltm